dawrentz/TOP-knights-travails/README.md

         -may try writing agian, but starting from end point and branching (with reverse jumps) -use a root to have a parent node prop (point back prop), use that as the path log

+    update:
+        -can't create all paths, too computationally expensize, crashes -think ill need to:
+                -run possMoves and check for endpont each time -if no match, run possMoves on all possMoves and check again -may be good to just have the pointback prop (less mem)

  -->